metalalive/e_commerce/BUILD_GUIDE.md

 ### Schema Migration
 #### Python/Django

-set `managed = False` in `User` and `Group` class in `django.contrib.auth.models` , this project does not need the 2 models provided by Django, users need to avoid database table creation like `auth_user` or `auth_group` which will no longer used in this project.

 For initializing database schema, run the commands below in following order.
 ```
-python3.9 -m  user_management.setup
 python3.9 -m  product.setup
 ```
 The modules above automatically performs following operations :